Djet78/Selenium4XPytest/README.md

 ## TODO
-6. Add API tests (3).
-   9. Add some default connector classes for SqlDB
+1. Add some default connector classes for SqlDB
-6. Add linter
-   8. Add lint checks to the GitHub CI on merge requests.
+2. Add test execution into CI for type_validator package
-7. Add requests class, to handle timeouts, requests sending, file upload and so on.
+3. Add requests class, to handle timeouts, requests sending, file upload and so on.